 Areas that are more vulnerable to climate change are ones where people, infrastructure, and/or ecological resources are more likely to experience harm as temperatures rise, floods worsen, and high winds increase.
 Vulnerability is a complex concept and encompasses a variety of elements including physical exposure, sensitivity or susceptibility to harm, and lack of capacity to cope and adapt.
 Understanding vulnerability helps us to make decisions about resource allocation, policy development, and project prioritization, siting, and design.
-View a Climate Change Vulnerability Index Fact Sheet and the following tools to better understand climate vulnerability in New Haven and Fairfield Counties.
+View a Climate Change Vulnerability Index (CCVI) Fact Sheet and the following tools to better understand climate vulnerability in New Haven and Fairfield Counties.

 Additional Climate Vulnerability Information:

 Winter, 2021 Workshop: The Resilient Connecticut team held their first regional workshops with four Council of Governments (COGs) in New Haven and Fairfield Counties.
 Workshops included two information sessions to learn about Change Vulnerability Index (CCVI) and Zones of Shared Risk (ZSR) findings.
 Each session was followed by small group collaboration exercises to discuss, refine, and to better understand these tools for future resilience planning efforts.

 Spring, 2021 Workshop: At the second set of workshops, areas at-risk from flooding and heat were highlighted and group conversations focused on areas that present “resilience opportunities” in New Haven and Fairfield Counties.
 These areas are not just places at risk from high heat or high flooding.
 They are also areas with high social vulnerabilities, regional assets like wastewater treatment plants, water supplies, energy facilities that serve multiple communities, and may have the potential to support more resilient transit and housing.
 Gaining local knowledge and expertise through engagement like these workshops are important to wrap up Phase II of the project.